w3f/polkadot-wiki/docs/general/glossary.md

 ## OpenGov

-Previously known as Governance v2 (Gov2) during early development, [OpenGov](../learn/learn-opengov) serves as the current governance protocol for Kusama and will eventually be deployed on Polkadot.
+Previously known as Governance v2 (Gov2) during early development, [OpenGov](../learn/learn-opengov) serves as the current governance protocol for both Kusama and Polkadot.

 ## Origin